 I cannot bear

 - E.Y.
 Harburg

 As Akira brought the van around, Yamato dragged his arm across his brow and peered at his reflection in the koi pond.
-In the late twilight he couldn't make out much, except that the humidity had, as ever, run amok with his hair, as it were its own private playground.
+In the late twilight he couldn't make out much, except that the humidity had, as ever, run amok with his hair like its own private playground.
 Just as he was thinking so, the lanterns flickered on, swathing the garden in a warm glow.
-He squatted at the edge of the pond and watched a pair of koi wriggle more than swim.
+He squatted at the edge of the pond and watched a pair of koi do rather less swimming than wriggling.

 Steps on the stone pathway made him glance up.
 Someone tapped his shoulder with a can of beer.
-"Out of Coors.
-Hope you like Kirin," said Jitou Takamasa.
-The slanting light deepened the shadows at the creases of his eyes and mouth, evidence of age that Yamato had hardly noticed when they first met.
+"Out of the Asahi Super Dry.
+Hope you don't mind Kirin," said Jitou Takamasa.
+The slanting light deepened the shadows at the creases of his eyes and mouth.

 Yamato took the beer and nodded thanks.
 "Kirin's fine."